 Heritage Estate – Sectional Title and The Body Corporate

-When signing an offer to purchase a sectional title unit at Heritage Estate – Mature Lifestyle Estate, buyers are agreeing to the conditions of buying into an investment project and becoming members of the Heritage Estate Body Corporate, who are responsible for the day to day running and financial management of the project being Heritage Estate.
+When signing an offer to purchase a sectional title unit at Heritage Estate – Mature Lifestyle Estate, buyers are agreeing to the conditions of buying into an investment project and becoming members of the Home Owners Association that in turn runs the Heritage Estate Body Corporate and the Olive Grove Body Corporate and all common areas.
+The HOA is responsible for the financial management of the project being Heritage Estate.

 The Body Corporate is the collective name given to the owners of the units and the common property within a sectional title project.
 The Body Corporate comes into being when the developer transfers the first unit to its new owner.
 The developer calls a meeting within 60 days of the Body Corporate being formed – it is at this first meeting, according to the Prescribed Management Rules, that the developer will hand over the Sectional Plan and a Rates Certificate from Council.
 The Body Corporate will also receive the income and expenditure statements regarding the management of the Estate for the period from the first handover of a unit and the formation of the Body Corporate.

-The function of the Heritage Estate Body Corporate is to manage and maintain Heritage Estate, and this covers the common property (driveways, common green spaces, swimming pool etc.) and exclusive use areas.
+The function of the Home Owners Association is to manage and maintain Heritage Estate, and this covers the common property (driveways, common green spaces, swimming pool etc.) and exclusive use areas.
 Security – guards, electric fencing, access control – as well as refuse removal, fibre etc will also be managed and budgeted for in the levy.
-The Body Corporate is bound by the terms of the Sectional Titles Act, the Management Rules and the Conduct Rules of the scheme.
-This means, that the Body Corporate is required to enforce the legislation and rules in these documents.
+The HOA is bound by the MOI, the Sectional Titles Act and the Companies Act.
+The Body Corporates is bound by the terms of the Sectional Titles Act, the Management Rules and the Conduct Rules of the scheme.
+This means, that the Body Corporate is required to enforce rules in these documents.

-Trustees must be appointed to act for the Body Corporate that represents all owners at Heritage Estate.
-Initially, the key role-players in a Sectional Title project are the developer, Body Corporate, trustees and management agents.
-The developer forms the company who has built the Estate and the company will cease to be a member once the company no longer has a share in the common property.
+Directors of the HOA – that represents all purchasers in the Estate, are elected annually at the AGM.
+Trustees must be appointed to act for the Body Corporates – Heritage Estate and Olive Grove – that represents the owners.
+Initially, the key role-players in a Sectional Title project are the developer, HOA, Directors, Body Corporate, trustees and management agents.
+The developer forms the company who has built the Estate and the company will cease to be a member of the HOA and Body Corporates once the company no longer has a share in the common property.

 • establishing a fund via levies paid by the owners for maintenance, management and administration of the common property and payment of taxes, water, electricity, security, insurance and other necessary services;